What it costs an idea to cross a border

 I have been working on the same problem for twenty years without quite knowing it had a name.

-The same problem, four different registers.
-What it costs an idea to cross a border — culturally, linguistically, institutionally, personally — and what it takes to make it survive the crossing.
+The same problem, five different registers.
+What it costs an idea to cross a border, culturally, linguistically, institutionally, personally, and what it takes to make it survive the crossing.

 What I learned inside the institution